Students enrolled in JRN361 must complete two game stories.

 * Contact the school's athletics director at least 48 hours before the competition begins to receive permission, credentials and any pertinent information.

 * Email Professor Yanity with the dates/times of the game you choose to cover at least 48 hours before the competition begins.
-(This email commits you to this assignment and your story is expected in my inbox by 11:59 p.m. that same evening.)
+(This email commits you to this assignment and your story is expected in my inbox by 11:59 p.m. the same evening as the contest.)

-* Prepare for the content by researching the teams and people involved, collecting up-to-date and accurate rosters and gathering any other pertinent information such as records, statistics, etc.
+* Prepare for the event by researching the teams and people involved, collecting up-to-date and accurate rosters and gathering any other pertinent information such as records, statistics, etc.

 * Ensure that you can interview coaches and athletes after the game.